antoinefaul67/antoinefaul.github.io/_pages/about.md

 My doctoral studies are partially funded by the Multidisciplinary Center for Infectious Diseases (MCID), where I collaborate on a project involving clinical and wearable data alongside clinicians and epidemiologists.

-I'm very interested in applications of statistics to domains such as climate sciences and medicine.
+I’m especially motivated by applications of statistics to domains such as climate sciences and medicine.